geographika/getting-started-with-mapserver/workshop/content/docs/outputs/wms.md

 We've been using WMS for interacting with MapServer for Mapfile examples.
 In this exercise we'll look in more detail at how to configure WMS services in MapServer.

-Full MapServer WMS documentation is available [here](https://www.mapserver.org/ogc/wms_server.html).
+The MapServer WMS documentation is available [here](https://www.mapserver.org/ogc/wms_server.html).

 ## METADATA Blocks